 You probably know how we derive Vitamin D from the sun.
 It’s a natural, easy way to get this vital nutrient through our skin.
 As we age, however, our body becomes less efficient at converting the sun’s rays into the Vitamin D we need.

 In fact, a 70-year-old makes 4 times less vitamin D from the sun than a 20-year-old.
 So it’s important we help our bodies by using dietary supplements.
 What’s more, vitamin D is a crucial ingredient to healthy bones.

-Vitamin D is also linked to a reduced risk of several health issues like: osteoporosis, high blood pressure, heart attacks, asthma and strokes, among others.
+Vitamin D is also linked to a reduced risk of several health issues like: osteoporosis, high blood pressure, heart attacks, asthma, and strokes, among others.

-An updated study from the European Society for Clinical and Economic Aspects of Osteoporosis and Osteoarthritis (ESCEO) found Vitamin D gives a big boost for menopausal women as well.
+An updated study from the European Society for Clinical and Economic Aspects of Osteoporosis and Osteoarthritis (ESCEO) found Vitamin D gives a big boost to menopausal women as well.
 ESCEO found having blood levels of 20 ng/mL or less promotes “increased bone turnover, bone loss, and possibly mineralization defects.”
 That’s in comparison to those with blood levels above that amount.

 Instead of guessing how much vitamin D you need, it’s best to be sure and get a vitamin D test.

 Either ask your doctor to order this test for you (it should be covered by your insurance) or check out the Vitamin D Council as they have an easy finger-prick mail in test kit you can use.
 Know your levels, then supplement accordingly!